ualib/agda-algebras/appendix.rst

 This simply codifies our intuitive notion of function application, viz. applying the function :math:`f` to an inhabitant :math:`a` of the domain :math:`A`, we obtain an inhabitant :math:`f \, a` of the codomain :math:`B`.
 If we interpret :math:`A` and :math:`B` as propositions, :math:`f` as a proof of the implication :math:`A \to B`, and :math:`a` as a proof of :math:`A`, then the rule :math:`\mathsf{app}` becomes the implication elimination rule (*modus ponens*).

+.. _

 Dependent types
 ---------------

-Lean is a functional programming language that supports **dependent types**.
+Lean_ is a functional programming language that supports **dependent types**.
 Here we give an example demonstrating that dependent types provide a more precise representation of the types of certain functions that are important in universal algebra and elsewhere.
 Besides being more precise and elegant, this representation is intrinsically computational.

 Before getting to the example, however, we should first briefly explain what makes dependent type theory *dependent*, and why dependent types are useful.
 The short explanation is that types can depend on *parameters*.
 For example, the type ``list α`` depends on the argument ``α``, and this dependence is what distinguishes ``list ℕ`` from list ``bool``.
 For another example, consider the type ``vec α n``, the type of vectors of length ``n`` whose entries inhabit the type ``α``.
 The ``vec α n`` type depends on two parameters: the type ``α : Type`` of the elements in the vector and the length ``n : ℕ``.